nrasch86/ModuleNineChallenge/output/README.md

 - [Questions](#questions)

 ## Installation
-test
+Install Node, Run Node index.js

 ## Usage
-test
+For the use to generate a ReadMe

 ## License
 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
-test
+Project completed by Nikki Rasch

 ## Tests
-test
+N/A

 ## Questions
-For questions, please contact [test](https://github.com/test) or email me at test.
+For questions, please contact [nrasch86](https://github.com/nrasch86) or email me at nrasch86@icloud.com.